glspi/sel-acl/README.md

 TODO:
 crit:
-'secondary' in subnet
+source

-check group matching
+acl compare
-don't include if not migrating acl compare change any to 0.0.0.0/0 on post-init tests for group matching re/split dummy
+change any to 0.0.0.0/0 on post-init more tests for group matching

 eh:
-color on output
+re/split dummy
 0.0.0.0/255.255.255.255/bootps/pc in nexus
-supernet - what to do?! (ignore normally but maybe not) None in all_subnets again
+color on output

 meh:
 get rid of ciscoconfparse?